Before its renovation, this solid-red brick bungalow in Coburg harboured a shabby, asbestos-clad lean-to extension, closed off from the garden.

 Brave New Eco’s layered interiors also enhance the refreshed, sun-drenched house.
 A beautiful stone benchtop is combined with a gunmetal sink and garden views in the kitchen, where earthy colours and subtle textures effortlessly hide daily fingerprints and smudges.
 A blend of timber and wood-grained laminate bring in additional warmth (as do the golden-yellow tiles in the bathrooms!) and the cinnamon tile floor was a practical and scuff-proof surface for kids.

-‘I love the tones and textures, they are very nostalgic, and are evocative of an earthy childhood home with a kind of warm sepia tone of sunlight streaming through,’ Brave New Eco founding director and principal designer Megan Norgate says.
-‘Sarah and Ben’s house existing home was joyously curated with a mishmash of old and handmade, each item much loved and with a story attached and we wove this idea into the new spaces.’
+‘I love the tones and textures, they are very nostalgic, and are evocative of an earthy childhood home with a kind of warm sepia tone of sunlight streaming through,’ Brave New Eco founding director and principal designer Megan Norgate says. ‘[The couple’s] home was joyously curated with a mishmash of old and handmade, each item much loved and with a story attached and we wove this idea into the new spaces.’

 One of the standout features — the open-shelving that links the living and the kitchen — even evolved out of a suggestion from the owners.
 It’s just one example of how the design blends function and form, creating a home for their beautiful objects and beloved records, while also meeting their original brief for a family home that embraces connection.